-- Recommend committee members, with the advice and consent of the student.
-If changes in the committee membership are desired, they must be approved by the dissertation chair and the committee member must be duly notified. - Supervise the formulation/writing of the candidate's proposal.
-The candidate should consult with the committee members for advice on the dimensions of the study; however, it is the responsibility of the dissertation chair, in conjunction with the candidate, to submit to the committee members an approved proposal. - Ensure that candidates adhere to CSON and university policies and processes related to timing and all other aspects of the dissertation.
-Examples include but are not limited to: (a) all committee members must be selected before the proposal is distributed; (b) committee members must be allowed at least 2 weeks to read a dissertation proposal and 3 weeks for a completed dissertation; (c) the dissertation proposal hearing /defense should not be scheduled until the candidate has passed the comprehensive examination and the proposal is in a form acceptable to the dissertation chair; and (d) IRB approvals are obtained and all requirements for the protection of human subjects are in place prior to any dissertation data collection. - Direct the candidate in carrying out the approved study and closely supervise the writing of the dissertation.

-- Inform the scheduling of the final dissertation defense to provide as public a forum as possible.
-The final defense should not be scheduled until: - a) the dissertation has been completed; - b) has been approved by the dissertation chair; i.e., it meets minimum standards (fidelity to the proposal, methodologically and analytically rigorous, conforms to APA (6th edition) in terms of format, style, readability, and presentation); and, - c) he/she believes the candidate is prepared to defend the dissertation.
+- Collaborate with the candidate regarding the selection of other committee members. - Supervise the formulation/writing of the candidate's proposal.
+The candidate should consult with the committee members for advice on the dimensions of the study; however, it is the responsibility of the dissertation chair, in conjunction with the candidate, to submit to the committee members an approved proposal. - Ensure that candidates adhere to CSON and university policies and processes related to timing and all other aspects of the dissertation. - Direct the candidate in carrying out the approved study and closely supervise the writing of the dissertation. - Inform the scheduling of the final dissertation defense to provide as public a forum as possible.
+The final defense should not be scheduled until: - a) the dissertation has been completed; - b) the dissertation has been approved by the dissertation chair; in collaboration with the committee members i.e., it meets minimum standards (fidelity to the proposal, methodologically and analytically rigorous, conforms to APA (6th or latest edition) in terms of format, style, readability, and presentation); and, - c) the chair and committee members believe the candidate is prepared to defend the dissertation.